Due to the limited amount of seats, Assessment Services is by appointment only.

 - All test questions are multiple choice

-- Calculators will be provided for the Applied Math section
+- Calculators are built in for the Math section

 - No notes, dictionaries, etc. may be used during the test